There is yet a new development regarding Brexit and the many supply and customer demand networks that would be impacted by an ill-defined exit plan.

 For multi-industry supply chains, the latest development adds even more uncertainty.

 A scenario that still remains is a Brexit with no agreement, one that provides the most significant challenge in supply and demand product movements and in the just-in-time material flows.
 A short extension, with the hopes of an agreement of some sort, is likely a manageable challenge.

 However, from our Supply Chain Matters lens, a longer extension that drags on the specifics of trade practice agreements among the UK, the EU, and other nations will invariably lead to the need for added, more definitive decisions related to production supply sourcing and distribution.

 The temporary measures related to augmented warehousing, transportation, distribution and logistics capacity can only sustain themselves for a finite period.
 Business have to absorb such added expenses and that can only prevail for a finite period before becoming a significant drag on financial results.

 Automotive and commercial aerospace supply networks have special considerations in the need to sustain just-in-time material movements.
 The question is how long such an environment can be sustained without making the decisions that begin to mitigate such uncertainty.

-The player calls for businesses can only magnify with each passing month without some sense of what a Brexit end-state is supposed to be.
+The uncertainties for businesses magnify with each passing week and month without some sense of what a Brexit end-state is supposed to be.

-While the political drama and brinkminship play out, the reality of keeping supply and customer demand networks operating at peak efficiency are increasingly at-odds.
+While the political drama and brinkmanship play out, the reality of keeping supply and customer demand networks operating at peak efficiency are increasingly at-odds.

 © Copyright 2019, The Ferrari Consulting and Research Group and the Supply Chain Matters® blog.
 All rights reserved.